 Though there's no official account of a woman in Santa Anna's tent, the story of Emily made its way from Sam Houston to Englishman William Bollaert.
 Upon reading Bollaert's writings, many thought that she sounded very similar to the woman in the famous song "The Yellow Rose of Texas."
 The legend spread throughout the state of Texas.
 However, there's still debate and confusion over whether the song was actually written about Emily.

-The Seventh Floor
+The 7th Floor

 The most haunted floor in the entire hotel is the seventh.
 So if you really want to see a ghost, check availability for rooms on this floor.
 Visitors to the hotel have seen a woman in white, heard phones ringing throughout the night, witnessed televisions and lights turning on unprompted, and even experienced the feeling of being touched.
 Can you imagine how creepy it would be to innocently doze off in your double bed only to feel an unwelcome presence?
 The woman in white, also known as the ghost bride, will shriek her way through the halls.
 Some guests have been so disturbed they ask to change rooms...literally in the middle of the night.
 At this point, the concierge of the hotel is used to it.

-The Fourteenth Floor
+The 14th Floor

 The twelfth and fourteenth floor (technically the 13th but, you know, superstitions) are also considered haunted.
 They were the floors used for hospital activity, including surgeries.
 The fourteenth floor also housed the crematorium...yikes.
 Guests staying on this floor have reported hearing a noise in the hallway, opening the door, and seeing an entire medical scene in front of them.
 Like they had just stepped back in time to when the medical center was in full operation.
 After shutting and reopening the door, the scene vanishes.
+Try getting a full night's sleep in your king bed after seeing that.

-The Twelfth Floor
+The 12th Floor

 Word of advice?
 Enter the elevators at your own risk.
 They have a mind of their own.
 Guests have gotten stuck for hours and have even been taken all the way down to the basement.
 That is where the morgue was once located.
 The front desk has also been known to receive strange phone calls from the phones in empty elevators.
 Luckily, if you're taken down to the basement, you don't have to get off because the area is only accessible to hotel employees.
-This is a good thing, because it's known for strange voices in the shadows and being filled with the smell of burning flesh.
+This is a good thing because it's known for strange voices in the shadows and being filled with the smell of burning flesh.

 After all that, are you interested in having a haunted experience at the Emily Morgan San Antonio?
 Take advantage of happy hour at Oro Restaurant and Bar and take a dip in the heated outdoor pool before settling into your room to see if anything mysterious happens after dark.